 - how to recover if you make a mistake trying to update the JVM CF that uses

-(I should add that even updating to even slightly older Java update than the very latest one possible could solve this problem as well, for those who “don’t want to be on the bleeding edge” of latest Java updates.
+(I should add that even updating to a slightly older Java update than the very latest one possibly could solve this problem as well, for those who “don’t want to be on the bleeding edge” of latest Java updates.
 But it’s generally best to be on the latest available update of the Java version supported by your version of CF, and Adobe does recommend that.)

 Whether you’ll be updating to that specific Java update or not, check do out that other post for answers to those and some other common questions about updating the JVM that CF users.